paulpacaud/paulpacaud.github.io/_portfolio/portfolio-1.md

 { $$ N_{ex} \in R^{14} : PTDF.N_{ex} \leq RAM $$ }

-form a convex polyhedron in a 14-dimensional space.
+The feasible solutions, or Net Exports, satisfying to these constraints form a convex polyhedron in a 14-dimensional space.
 Visualizing a 14-dimensional object is not feasible, but we can examine its 2D facets.
 For example, consider the facet representing net exports between France and Belgium (FR->BE) and France and Germany (FR->DE).
 I've created the animated image below to showcase the evolution of this solution space in 2023.
 The feasible area is highlighted in blue, with each line representing a constraint.
 The actual solution is depicted as a green point.
 <img src='/images/solutions_space.gif'>

 ### Forecasting the characteristics of the polyhedron over time